Free shipping to the US on orders over $150

 Mitarashi Dango is said to have originated at the Mitarashi Festival held at a shrine in Kyoto City, where it was made as an offering to the gods in the homes of shrine parishioners.

-In Japan, it is very easily available at convenience stores and supermarkets for about 150 yen per pack (set of three).
+In Japan, it is readily available at convenience stores and supermarkets for about 150 yen per pack (set of three).
 There are also some shops that specialize in making Mitarashi dango.
-They are more particular about the ingredients used such as type and quality of rice flour or soy sauce.
-These kinds of shops may charge up to 5 times as much as Mitarashi dango found in supermarkets or convenience stores!
+These shops pay close attention to the ingredients used, such as the type and quality of rice flour or soy sauce.
+These kinds of shops may charge up to 5 times as much as those found in supermarkets or convenience stores!

-Depending on the type of flour used and its composition for making dango, the elasticity varies from smooth and soft on the surface to slightly rough and chewy.
+Depending on the type of flour used and its composition, the elasticity of the dango varies.
+It can range from smooth and soft on the surface to slightly rough and chewy.

-There are also variations in cooking methods, such as boiling or steaming, and baking the surface of the dango after boiling.
+Various cooking methods are used, including boiling, steaming, and baking the surface of the dango after boiling.

 Although Mitarashi Dango may seem like a highly specialized or complicated dessert, it can actually be easily made at home with just a few ingredients.